When it comes to writing blogs people want to read, it can feel like a dark art.

 You’ll need a plug-in on your website.
 If you’re not sure how to do this speak to your website person on Google it.

-How to drive traffic to your blog without spending a penny in ads
+How to drive traffic to your blog

 The last thing you want is your content to be used once and then sit there to gather dust.

 - Create a post with a link to your blog post on your social media